 \subsection{Experimental Setup}

-\textbf{Robotic Platform.} The experiments were conducted using a {\em TurtleBot3 Burger (TB3)} – an affordable, differential-drive mobile robot (see Figure~\ref{fig:TB3}, left)~\cite{robotis_TB3_overview}.
-The robot’s control and communication were handled by its onboard Raspberry Pi 4B, running Ubuntu Server 22.04.5 LTS (64-bit) and {\em ROS 2 Humble}.
-Mechanically, the TB3 features two off-centered, independently actuated wheels and a caster ball, thus the robot is not perfectly unicycle.
-However, a differential-drive robot can be modeled as unicycle by mapping the velocities of the left and right wheel $v_l$ and $v_r$ (linear velocities at the wheel edge) to the unicycle velocities $u_1$ and $u_2$ mentioned in~\eqref{uni}.
-Let $d$ be the distance between the two wheels of the differential drive robot, and assume the robot's center of rotation is at the midpoint between the wheels.
+-1ex \textbf{Robotic Platform.} The experiments were conducted using a {\em TurtleBot3 Burger (TB3)} – an affordable differential-drive mobile robot (see Figure~\ref{fig:TB3}, left)~\cite{robotis_TB3_overview}.
+The robot's control and communication were handled by its onboard Raspberry Pi 4B, running Ubuntu Server 22.04.5 LTS (64-bit) and {\em ROS 2 Humble}.
+Mechanically, the TB3 features two off-centered, independently actuated wheels and a caster ball; thus, the robot is not a perfect unicycle.
+However, a differential-drive robot can be modeled as a unicycle by mapping the velocities of the left and right wheels, $v_l$ and $v_r$ (linear velocities at the wheel edge), to the unicycle velocities $u_1$ and $u_2$ introduced in~\eqref{uni}.
+Let $d$ be the distance between the two wheels of the differential drive robot, and assume that the robot's center of rotation is at the midpoint between the wheels.
 Then, the unicycle's translational and angular velocities, respectively $u_1$ and $u_2$, are given by $ u_1 = \frac{v_r + v_l}{2}, \quad u_2 = \frac{v_r - v_l}{d}. $ The inverse of this transformation is handled automatically by the \texttt{diff\_drive\_controller} of ROS~2.
-It accepts the unicycle-style \texttt{Twist} commands on \texttt{/cmd\_vel} and computes the corresponding wheel velocities.
-The robot’s motion is constrained by its kinematics with the maximum translational velocity of 0.22 m/s and the maximum angular velocity of 2.84 rad/s.
+It accepts unicycle-style \texttt{Twist} commands on \texttt{/cmd\_vel} and computes the corresponding wheel velocities.
+The robot's motion is constrained by its kinematics with the maximum translational velocity of 0.22 m/s and the maximum angular velocity of 2.84 rad/s.
 No onboard sensors were used for state estimation or control, but four reflective markers were mounted for the motion capture system. \\ In practice, the TurtleBot3 Burger exhibits limitations beyond velocity constraints, including motor dead zones and nonlinearities.
 Although no encoder or motor velocity feedback was used to compensate for these effects, the experimental results show that the proposed controller still drives the system close to the desired state in a stable manner.
 Incorporating additional feedback into the control law could further improve the performance in more demanding scenarios and is left for future work.